Steps to importing

 Comply with on-arrival inspections

-An MPI inspector will check your documentation and may inspect the consignment when it arrives in New Zealand, to make sure it complies with the IHS.
-The inspector checks that:
+Your documentation will be checked and an MPI inspector may examine the consignment when it arrives in New Zealand to make sure it complies with the IHS.
+Checks include that the:

-- the consignment is as described in the documentation
+- consignment is as described in the documentation

 - correct labelling is used, if required

-- the consignment and packaging are free of contaminants (detritus, soil, disease, and pests).
+- consignment and packaging is free of contaminants (detritus, soil, disease, and pests).

-The MPI quarantine inspector may issue a Biosecurity Authority Clearance Certificate (BACC) requiring:
+The MPI quarantine inspector may issue a BACC requiring:

 - documentation to be corrected

 - the consignment to be treated

 - the consignment to be moved to a transition facility, to be held for inspection